olarina/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 The plot shows also the point with maximum number of steps.
-Average maximum number of steps is 206 on the interval 835.
+So, maximum of average number of steps is 206 on the interval 835.

 ## Imputing missing values